-One of Google’s most exciting announcements regarding its Chrome OS platform and Chromebook hardware was the support for Android apps.
+One of the most exciting changes Google made to its Chrome OS platform and Chromebook hardware in recent years, was the addition of Android app support.
 While Chrome OS could already run Chrome browser extensions, web apps, and Chrome apps, the addition of the millions of Android apps has greatly increased the platform’s value.

 If your Chromebook already supports Android apps, start here

-In the “About” window, tap or click the Check for and apply updates button.
+Step 3: In the About window, select the Check for and apply updates button.
 If there’s an available update, it will download and install.
-Once it’s finished, tap or click the Restart to update button.
+Once it’s finished, select the Restart to update button.

 The Google Play Store app will open, and you’ll be asked to accept some additional terms and conditions.
-Once you’ve done this, you can proceed to step five below to start installing Android apps.
+Once you’ve done this, you can proceed to the How to download… step below to install your chosen apps.

 If your Chromebook doesn’t yet support Android apps, start here